schutzwerk/CANalyzat0r/README.md

 # Working CAN Adapters

 In general, all SocketCAN devices should be compatible.
-CANalyzat0r has been developed and successfully tested in combination with [USB2CAN](https://www.8devices.com/products/usb2can) and [PCAN-USB Pro FD](https://www.peak-system.com/PCAN-USB-Pro-FD.366.0.html?&L=1).
+CANalyzat0r has been developed and successfully tested in combination with [USB2CAN](https://www.8devices.com/products/usb2can) for regular CAN and [PCAN-USB Pro FD](https://www.peak-system.com/PCAN-USB-Pro-FD.366.0.html?&L=1) for CAN FD.

 # Testing It